flawwan/CTF-Writeups/NSAHACK2018/Writeup-4096.md

 [0x7fedcfdccc30]> s main
 [0x004012b0]>
 ```
-Running $pdf$ we can print the assembly code generated for the function `main`
+Running `pdf` we can print the assembly code generated for the function `main`
 ```assembly
 [0x004012b0]> pdf
             ;-- section..text: